Grindcom/project-neighborhood-map/README.md

 # Neighborhood Map
 A single page application utilizing the google maps API (and others) to showcase my town.
 This a project for the UDacity Front-end Developer course.
+The code is informed and inspired by the GoogleMap API project found in previous coursed at UDacity.

 ## How to use
 This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town as well as several pre-loaded cool spots.